 Venus is a variety of Tomato which is a member of the Solanum family.
 Its botanical name is Solanum lycopersicum 'Venus'.
 'Venus' is considered a OP (open polliated) cultivar.

 Orange skinned determinate cherry variety.
 Not to be confused with the Teton De Venus variety.This variety is an Fruit that typically grows as an Annual/Perennial, which is defined as a plant that can matures and completes its lifecycle over the course of one year or more.
 Venus is known for growing to a height of approximately 1.50 metres (4.88 feet).

 Mexico is believed to be where Venus originates from.

 Venus Tomato is normally fairly low maintenance and quite easy to grow, as long as a level of basic care is provided throughout the year.
 Being aware of the basic soil, sun and water preferences will result in a happier and healthier plant.

-This plant info is provided by the myfolia gardener's wiki.
-All details about Tomato 'Venus' have been kindly provided by our members.
+This variety plant info is provided by the myfolia gardener's wiki.
+All details about Venus have been kindly provided by our members.